 - The GUI interface of this free data mining software is very intuitive, encompassing the specific navigational abilities required in modern-day data mining.

-- KNIME sits on top of the Eclipse Interactive Development Environment and leverages its robust APIs for granting extensibility to open-source enthusiasts.
+- KNIME sits on top of the Eclipse Interactive Development Environment and leverages its robust APIs for grant extensibility to open-source enthusiasts.

-- A handy console-based user interface is shipped for allowing batch executions through automated scripts.
+- A handy console-based user interface is shipped to allow batch executions through automated scripts.

 - KNIME supports a wide array of data mining techniques, including clustering, rule induction, association rules, Bayesian networks, neural networks, and many more.